Alfred Balch: Biography

 Balch was the son of Presbyterian minister Stephen Bloomer Balch of Georgetown.
 He graduated from the College of New Jersey at Princeton, class of 1805.
 He was also awarded a Master of Arts in 1811.

+According to a publication of the Williamson County Historical Society, Balch had "only recently been appointed Solicitor General for the newly formed Fourth Judicial Circuit, which included both Bedford and Williamson Counties," when the Magnesses shot and killed Patton Anderson, an associate of Andrew Jackson, in broad daylight on October 24, 1810, in Shelbyville, Tennessee.
+Apparently Balch was a "capable attorney, and during the Magness trials he became a close friend of Jackson."

-He moved to the Nashville area and in January 1812 married Mary Lewis, a daughter of tavern owner and investor William Terrell Lewis.
-His brothers-in-law included W. C. C. Claiborne, John Eaton, and William Berkeley Lewis.
+In January 1812 married Mary Lewis, a daughter of Nashville tavern owner and investor William Terrell Lewis.
+His brothers-in-law thus included Thomas A. Claiborne, W. C. C. Claiborne, John Eaton, Isaac L. Baker (son of Joshua Baker), and William Berkeley Lewis.
 With Lewis and Eaton, Balch would become of Andrew Jackson's key political advisors.
 Mary Lewis Balch died within a year or so of the marriage.
 In 1816 he served on a committee registering grievances regarding the terms of a recent treaty with the Cherokee.
 Also in 1816 he was secretary and Thomas Claiborne president of a committee to encourage steamboat construction in Nashville.
 (This Thomas Claiborne was either another brother-in-law, Thomas A. Claiborne, or his late wife's first cousin, Thomas B. Claiborne, who were themselves cousins and scions of the Claiborne family of Virginia.)
 In 1819 Balch was one of many local notables to welcome James Monroe to the city.

 Balch was a president of the Nashville Bar Association.
 He was a trustee of the Nashville Female Academy.
 In 1827 he advertised a sulphur spring near Nashville to health seekers.
 In March 1827, along with John Overton, Robert C. Foster, George W. Campbell, William L. Brown, John Catron, Robert Whyte, Thomas Claiborne, Joseph Philips, Daniel Graham, William B. Lewis, Jesse Wharton, Edward Ward, Felix Robertson, John Shelby, Josiah Nichol, William White, and John McNairy, he was a founding member of the Nashville Central Committee seeking to elect Andrew Jackson to the presidency of the United States.